What is the Security Market Line (SML)?

 Characteristics of the Security Market Line (SML) are as below

-- SML is a good representation of investment opportunity cost, which provides a combination of the risk-free asset and the market portfolio.
+- SML is a good representation of investment opportunity cost, which combines the risk-free asset and the market portfolio.

 - Zero-beta security or zero-beta portfolio has an expected return on the portfolio, which is equal to the risk-free rate.